2020PB/police-brutality/reports/Washington DC.md

 Footage then shows the protestor shoved to the ground and shot.

-tags: shield, beat, shoot, shove, protestor
+tags: shield, beat, shoot, shove, protester

 id: dc-dc-15